 The Trust's assets are primarily held by its custodian, The Northern Trust Company ("Custodian").
 Assets invested in commingled funds are held with the custodian of each respective fund.
-Likewise, investments in private partnerships and absolute return strategies are maintained by the custodian or administrator of each respective fund.
+Likewise, investments in private partnerships, absolute return, and opportunistic strategies are maintained by the custodian or administrator of each respective fund.
 Periodic statements are presented to and recorded by the Custodian on the Trust's books.
 The Custodian maintains records of, and custodial accounts for, all of the Trust's assets.